 - Braise in oven for about 2 ½ to 3 hours.

 - Pork should pull apart easily.
-Remove and shred the pork, return to sauce.
-Discard bay leaf.
+Remove and shred the pork, return it to the sauce.

 - Check the seasoning, reseason if needed.